Elektroarzt/simplebus2-mqtt-bridge/README.md

  Topic                        | Values                 | Notes
  ---------------------------- |:----------------------:| ---------------------------------------------------
  SimpleBus/OpenDoor           | ON                     | open the door
- SimpleBus/RingToOpen         | ON / OFF               | activate 'ring to open' for 1 minute
+ SimpleBus/RingToOpen         | ON / OFF               | activate 'ring to open' for 40 minutes
  SimpleBus/SetRingToOpenTime  | 1 ...
 1440             | activate 'ring to open' for x minutes (max.
 24hrs)

 ### Dependencies